roman-mazur/oak/README.md

 Oak
 ===

-A tool that parses bytecode in the classpath and build a graph of dependencies between classes.
+A tool that parses bytecode in the classpath and builds a graph of dependencies between classes.
 Just for fun!
 ![Image example](sample.png)
 This is like [objc-dependency-visualizer](https://github.com/PaulTaykalo/objc-dependency-visualizer) but for Java.